21 Benefits of olive oil for health

 Can you tell us which country is famous for pure olive oil production?

-The top producer and exporter of olive oil are Spain which is then followed by Italy.
-50% of the world’s olive oil production comes from Spain so don’t hesitate while see the name of Spain on olive oil bottles if not fake.
+The top producer and exporter of olive oil is Spain, which is followed by Italy.
+50% of the world’s olive oil production comes from Spain, so don’t hesitate to see the name of Spain on olive oil bottles if they are not fake.

 Conclusion/summary

-Olive is a fruit of the olive tree from which the oil is extracted.
+Olive is the fruit of the olive tree from which the oil is extracted.

 The “21 benefits of olive oil” start with hair and end with cracked heel healing.
-Not only are the benefits limited to the external body but also it has immense benefits for the internal body which is explained in this article.
+Not only are the benefits limited to the external body, but they also have immense benefits for the internal body, which is explained in this article.

-While the other type for cooking is refined olive oil because refining reduces its nutrient value so it can only be used for cooking still it is much best than normal ghee use.
+While the other type for cooking is refined olive oil because refining reduces its nutrient value, it can only be used for cooking.
+Still, it is much better than normal ghee use.

-Why it is focused and forced to use olive oil?
+Why is it focused on and forced to use olive oil?

-Though the benefits of olive oil are immense but the one and the best benefits which I am describing here are that it produces High-density lipoprotein or (HDL) which collects cholesterol from the body and gives it to the liver which is then removed, thus removing plaque from arteries protecting the man from cardiovascular diseases like a heart attack.
+Though the benefits of olive oil are immense, the one and only best benefit that I am describing here is that it produces high-density lipoprotein, or HDL, which collects cholesterol from the body and gives it to the liver, which is then removed, thus removing plaque from the arteries and protecting the person from cardiovascular diseases like a heart attack.

-In last, I want to rememorize that while buying olive oil you should buy extra virgin olive oil or virgin olive oil which is rich in nutrients.
+Lastly, I want to rememorize that while buying olive oil, you should buy extra virgin olive oil or virgin olive oil, which is rich in nutrients.

 Comment on your experience with olive oil and how it has benefited you.